You’ve invested in professional photographs – now how do you display them??

 One of the main reasons I encourage my clients to print their photos (my full session clients get a print credit!) is because we don’t want your photos to go to die on your computer.
 Studies show that children that have family photos in their home have higher self-esteem and self-confidence.
 You’ve also invested time and money into family photos – you should proudly display those works of art!

 But, are you not sure how to display them?
 Do you think its going to be too expensive?
 I’ve put together 3 affordable and beautiful ways to display your professional photos.

 Engineering prints are probably the cheapest way to blow up simple black and white portraits.
 They are simple and make a big impact on a big wall and the whole project costs about the same as a tank of gas!

-To create this look, I used the Modern Vignettes I photographed of my kids and got them printed at Staples.
+To create this look, my kids’ Personality Portraits and printed them at Staples.
 These huge prints cost me only $8!
 Keep in mind, this is for black and white portraiture and really shouldn’t be used for images that have a lot of black on them or color.
 Simple is best!
 And these are engineering prints, not photograph paper, so the paper is delicate!